 • Increase the visibility of women from ethnic minorities and provide a national platform to share our contribution to digital innovation and patient care.

-• Offer Fellowships, shadowing opportunities, podcasts and bursaries to support professional development and demystify careers in digital and data.
+• Offer Fellowships, networking opportunities, podcasts and bursaries to support professional development and demystify careers in digital and data.

 • Challenge the NHS to reduce discrimination and increase diverse representation at senior levels in line with recommendations in the NHS People Plan.